AGRINFO AGRINFO logo

 Summary

-The European Commission proposes to amend the criteria for determining which organic products should be placed on its forthcoming list of high-risk products that will require more frequent controls.
-The Commission proposes that this list will be based on suspicions of non-compliance, in addition to cases of non-compliance that are already established.
+The European Commission has amended the criteria for determining which organic products should be placed on its forthcoming list of high-risk products that will require more frequent controls.
+This list will be based on suspicions of non-compliance, in addition to cases of non-compliance that are already established.

-EU to clarify criteria for placing organic products on a high-risk list
+EU clarifies criteria for placing organic products on a high-risk list

-Draft Commission Delegated Regulation amending Delegated Regulation (EU) 2021/1698 as regards certain criteria for the establishment of the list of high-risk third countries and high-risk products
+Commission Delegated Regulation (EU) 2025/2651 of 16 October 2025 amending Delegated Regulation (EU) 2021/1698 as regards certain criteria for the establishment of the list of high-risk third countries and high-risk products

 Update

-The European Commission proposes to amend the criteria for determining which organic products should be placed on its forthcoming list of high-risk products that will require more frequent controls.
-The Commission proposes that this list will be based on suspicions of non-compliance, in addition to cases of non-compliance that are already established.
+The European Commission has amended the criteria for determining which organic products should be placed on its forthcoming list of high-risk products that will require more frequent controls.
+This list will be based on suspicions of non-compliance, in addition to cases of non-compliance that are already established.

 Impacted Products